living-labs/ll-api/doc/source/tutorial.rst

 could then request you as administrator to remove the runs.

 The admin tool has a :code:`--remove-runs` option to accomplish this.
-Supply the key of the participant for which you want to remove all runs.
+Supply the key of the participant for which you want to remove all runs. (without :code:`-c config/db.ini` for an unauthenticated setup)

  .. danger::
     All runs for the given participant will be removed from the :code:`query`